Shumyk/kdeploy/README.md

 Or edit configuration file manually:
 > kdeploy config edit

 Assumed that all workloads are of Deployment type.
-If some are StatefulSets, set them in configurations:
+If some are StatefulSets, set them in configurations (comma separated):
 >kdeploy config set statefulsets ms-events,ms-core

 kdeploy remembers every deployment you made and allows you to redeploy previous images.